unfinishedd/unfinishedd/README.md

 - ⚡ Fun fact: ...
 -->

-Whatsgood, folks!
+Whatsgood, folks! 👋

 My name is Sam and I'm a software developer as off right now.
 I'm from Slovakia, living in Bratislava and currently working at IBM.
 You can find me on Twitter, or on LinkedIn.
-✍ Blog & Writing
+✨ Myself

 Apart from coding, I also love designing stuff - you might find some of my designs on my website at unfinishedd.nl .
 🔧 Technologies & Tools